Finale Ligure, Italy: The Quiet Side of the Italian Riviera

 Antipasti at Ai Cuattru Canti

 Our main courses were just as good.
 Liguria is the home of pesto, and I’d been eating it every day over the previous week, but this was the best I had.
-It was served on the classic trofie pasta with green beans and potatoes and was delicious.

 Simon also loved his aubergine ravioli with tomato and aubergine sauce.
-Sadly we didn’t have space for their desserts.
+Sadly, we didn’t have space for their desserts.

 Gnabbri